 Google will show you a list of pages which has indexed for your website.
 You can troubleshoot from here.
 If your index count is higher or lower and see what pages are missing or what pages should not be on the index.

-Make sure your sitemap is updated regularly and it reflects the URLS you want Google to crawl.
-Sitemap helps Googlebot easily crawl and index your website.
+Make sure your sitemap is updated regularly and it reflects the URLs you want Google to crawl.
+The sitemap helps Googlebot easily crawl and index your website.

 Your Sitemap will generally be found here – www.yoursite.com/sitemap.xml